Fleming-Society/Bounty-projects/README.md

 - Thermometer to control the frying oil temperature
 - CO2 meter
 - Make a library for rolling numbers, so that it can display longer text like telephone number

+# Prizes for the Bounty

+**£100 Gift Card / Voucher of your choice for 3 Stars** **£50 Gift Card / Voucher of your choice for 2 Stars** **£10 Gift Card / Voucher of your choice for 1 Stars** **You will be presented in the "Hall of Fame" on our Fleming Society website alongside with your project!**